derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 ## Subset

 Just like natural languages have many words, rules, and exceptions, so too do programming languages.
-As we all know from experience, we only use a small fraction of a language to communicate.
+As we all know from experience, we only use a small fraction to communicate.
 JavaScript—and programming languages in general—are no different.

 The JavaScript subset we will cover is broken down into four groups:
 1. Identifiers